FDA proposes ban on electrical stimulation devices at Canton center for people with disabilities

 The devices have a number of psychological risks, including depression, anxiety, worsening of underlying symptoms, development of post-traumatic stress disorder, and physical risks such as pain, burns, and tissue damage, the FDA said.

-Boston 25 has reached out to the Judge Rotenberg Education Center for comment.
+In a statement, the Judge Rotenberg Education Center called ESD treatments “life-saving.”

+“The Judge Rotenberg Educational Center (JRC) will continue to advocate for and, if necessary, litigate to preserve the court-approved, life-saving ESD treatment,” the center said in its statement.
+“FDA has once again made a decision to move forward with a ban of this treatment based on politics, not facts The D.C.
+Circuit Court of Appeals vacated a similar 2020 FDA rule banning the use of our treatment and we are confident that we will once again prevail on behalf of our clients and their families.”

+“JRC has provided countless hours of testimony, volumes of information and made clinicians, other staff and family members of our clients, or clients themselves, available to the FDA over the past 13 years,” the center said in its statement.
+“The FDA previously attempted to ban ESDs without giving a fair hearing to JRC or the parents.
+Fortunately, JRC successfully appealed the ban to the United States Court of Appeals for the D.C.
+Circuit, where the Court found that the FDA was illegally engaging in the practice of medicine.
+Judge Rotenberg Educ.
+Ctr., Inc. v.
+United States Food & Drug Admin., 3 F.4th 390, 393 (D.C.
+Cir.
+2021).”

 “We’re excited to see the FDA release their proposed ban on the use of electric shock devices for behavior modification,” the statement said.
 “Tomorrow begins a 60-day public comment period when Americans can weigh in on the rule, and we hope that people who care about disability rights will submit public comments in support of the proposed ban.
 ASAN will have lots of information about how to do that available on our website and social media in the coming days and weeks.”